-2.4.2 Clinical Management in UHL
+2.4.2.
+UHL's Clinical Management

-The Clinical Management is structured into seven management groups, with each group led by a Senior Consultant in the role of Director.
+The Trust's Clinical Management is structured into seven management groups, with each group led by a Senior Consultant in the role of Director.
 The seven Clinical Management Groups (CMGs) are as follows: